MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-netlogon.md

 <!-- Netlogon_AutoSiteCoverage-Description-Begin -->
 <!-- Description-Source-ADMX -->
 This policy setting determines whether domain controllers (DC) will dynamically register DC Locator site-specific SRV records for the closest sites where no DC for the same domain exists (or no Global Catalog for the same forest exists).
-These DNS records are dynamically registered by the Net Logon service, and they are used to locate the DC.
+These DNS records are dynamically registered by the Net Logon service, and they're used to locate the DC.

 - If you enable this policy setting, the DCs to which this setting is applied dynamically register DC Locator site-specific DNS SRV records for the closest sites where no DC for the same domain, or no Global Catalog for the same forest, exists.

-- If you disable this policy setting, the DCs will not register site-specific DC Locator DNS SRV records for any other sites but their own.
+- If you disable this policy setting, the DCs won't register site-specific DC Locator DNS SRV records for any other sites but their own.

-- If you do not configure this policy setting, it is not applied to any DCs, and DCs use their local configuration.
+- If you don't configure this policy setting, it isn't applied to any DCs, and DCs use their local configuration.
 <!-- Netlogon_AutoSiteCoverage-Description-End -->

 <!-- Netlogon_AutoSiteCoverage-Editable-Begin -->